backdrop-contrib/customerror/README.txt

 1. Copy the customerror.module to the Drupal modules/ directory.

-2. Go to Administer -> Build -> Modules
+2. Go to the Modules page
    - Enable the customerror module, click on Save

 3. Configure Error reporting
-   - Go to Administer -> Site configuration -> Error reporting
+   - Go to Configuration -> System -> Site information
    - For 403 (access denied), enter the value: customerror/403
    - For 404 (not found), enter the value: customerror/404

 4. Configure the module:
-   - Go to Administer -> Site configuration -> Custom error
+   - Go to Configuration -> System -> Custom error
    - Enter any title and description you want for the 404 (not found) and 403 (access denied) pages.
    - You can use any HTML tags to format the text.